 You also could opt for customized digital asset management tools that give you the flexibility of gaining instant access to your marketing materials without worrying about having an Internet connection.

 Also, check into options that provide you the ability to automate updates as well as provide CRM integration, as well as those that are user-friendly.

 Think long-term.
 You don’t want to be in the position of re-evaluating the effectiveness of your tool a year from now.

-4. Thoroughly train your team — until they get it.
+4. Thoroughly train your team on digital asset management tools — until they get it.

-What good is a power tool if few people are even bothering to use it?
+What good are power digital asset management tools if few people are even bothering to use them?
 If you did your job well in Step 3, your team should be able to quickly adapt to your new marketing asset management system — especially if it is an intuitive tool designed specifically for your team.

-If you did your job well in Step 3, your team should be able to quickly adapt to your new marketing asset management system — especially if it is an intuitive tool designed specifically for your team.
+If you did your job well in Step 3, your team should be able to quickly adapt to your new marketing asset management system — especially if it they are intuitive digital asset management tools designed specifically for your team.

 Make sure you get plenty of input beforehand to ensure that you have team buy-in about how it can transform results.

-With a marketing asset management system that is working for you — not against you, you’re equipping your team more effectively get the results that lead to better sales.
+With digital asset management tools that are working for you — not against you, you’re equipping your team more effectively get the results that lead to better sales.
 It can be the start to a beautiful alignment between sales and marketing, ensuring consistency, organization, and collaboration.